agkabir/crime-prediction/README.md

 # Crime Prediction & Resource Planning

-This was a project of a course called Model Based Machine learning.
+This was a project of a course called Model Based Machine learning at DTU.